python-parsy/parsy/docs/tutorial.rst

        d = yield day
        return date(y, m, d)

-This is more verbose than before, but provides a good starting point for our next set of requirements.
+Notice how this follows the previous definition of ``fulldate`` using ``seq`` with keyword arguments.
+It’s more verbose than before, but provides a good starting point for our next set of requirements.

 First of all, we need to express optional components - that is we need to be able to handle missing dashes, and return what we've got so far rather than